 An introduction to custodial accounts for minors, including terminology and basic concepts.

-A previous version of this law was called the Uniform Gifts to Minors Act, and some people still use that name even though all states except South Carolina have adopted the more modern Uniform Transfers to Minors Act.
+A previous version of this law was called the Uniform Gifts to Minors Act, or UGMA, and some people still use that name even though all states except South Carolina have adopted the more modern Uniform Transfers to Minors Act.

 Custodial Accounts vs. Trusts